hypermystic/bookit/README.md

 - Open the root folder i.e. bookit
 - Run `npm install`
 - Now Create a web Firebase project by visiting the firebase website.
-- Copy the .env.example and remove .example.
+- Copy the .env.example and remove .example from the file by renaming it.

 - insert below lines of code into that file.